jcrood/gangway/docs/google.md

-# Connecting gangway to Google
+# Connecting gangly to Google
-It is possible to use Google as an OAuth provider with gangway.
+It is possible to use Google as an OAuth provider with gangly.
 To do so follow the instructions below:

 ## Setting Up Google OAuth